flexcompute/tidy3d/docs/development/recommendations.rst

 Some examples from these are ``[vtk, jax, trimesh, gdstk, gdspy]`` etc. What we want to do is improve the import speed of the core-package in order to minimise small core operations.
 As we scale into a bigger package, decoupling these type of imports from the total pacakge import is essential.

+Benchmarking Package Import
+''''''''''''''''''''''''''''

+We want to make the tidy3d package be as light as possible for a given set of operations.
+As such, it is important to understand exactly where a given set of operations is expending computational power.

+We have a set of utilties to verify this.